Tilman-Burghoff/acoustic-sensing/README.md

 The data_utils.py script provides functions to load data and perform a train-test split, as well as to save the results to a csv file.

+## Detailed Analysis
+For further analysis on our data or earlier experiments, have a look at the detailed-analysis folder, However, you do not need these scripts for the program to work.
+Our most important results are in the results folder.

+## Datasets
+You can find our collected data in this [folder](https://tubcloud.tu-berlin.de/s/3YSTCpWXXaTaM9S).